Tiger Eyes Auditions 2013

 Audition Clinic:

-The Tiger Eyes Instructors will hold an Audition Clinic on Saturday, March 2, 2013 at Goodwin Music Building.
+The Tiger Eyes Instructors will hold an Audition Clinic on Saturday, February 17, 2024, at Goodwin Music Building.
 This clinic is not mandatory, but attendance is strongly encouraged.
-The Audition Clinic will be structured so that candidates can participate in Majorette or Dance Line clinic and the Flag Line clinic.
+The Audition Clinic will be structured so that candidates can participate in one line or multiple lines' portions of the clinic.
+There is no registration fee required to attend the audition clinic.

 Audition Eligibility: